Loopring/protocols/docs/fee-design.md

 - max amountB fee percentage
 - if margin can be used

 All max fee amounts given can be used: i.e. for a completed order all LRC fee can be used + all amountS fee percentage can be used + all amountB fee percentage can be used.
-Total fee payments can be reduces equally if margin can be used.
+Total fee payments can be reduced equally if margin can be used.

 ```
 percentage of all used fees together should add up to 100%).